Reservoir computing with the Kuramoto model: Introduction

 Reservoir computing is one of the methods of recurrent machine learning with dynamical systems for computations on time series data (see \cite{jaeger2001,natschlager2002}) and has various applications such as time series prediction, system identification, signal generation and signal transformation (see \cite{Luk_2009,Yan2024}).
 The architecture of reservoir computing consists of two components, namely, reservoir and readout.
 The reservoir is a fixed recurrent nonlinear map (dynamical system) which appropriately maps input data to a high dimensional space.
 The readout is a time-independent linear map (matrix), and only the readout is learned to minimize the error between its output and the desired result.
 Since the learning of reservoir computing is done only by simple algorithms such as linear regression, reservoir computing has a distinctive advantage to make it possible to learn at low cost and to optimize instantly.
 On the other hand, its ability to achieve high performance is strongly dependent on the choice of a reservoir.

-One of the well-known criteria for designing a high-performance reservoir is so-called the edge of chaos (or edge of stability) \cite{packard1988,langton1990,crutchfield1990}.
-The edge of chaos is the phase transition from an ordered state to a chaotic state, and it seems that reservoir computing has its greatest computational capacity near the phase transition point.
+The approximation ability of various reservoir computing models have been theoretically studied (see e.g. \cite{Goton2023,GGO2023,GO2018,Hart2024}).
+These results demonstrate that the reservoir computing can possess sufficient approximation ability under appropriate choices of reservoir dynamics and parameters.
+This highlights the importance of finding practical or theoretical criteria for designing a high-performance reservoir.
+One of the well-known criteria is so-called the edge of chaos (or edge of stability) \cite{packard1988,langton1990,crutchfield1990}.

+The edge of chaos states that reservoir computing has its greatest computational capacity near the phase transition point from an ordered state to a chaotic state.
 The effectiveness of the edge of chaos has been experimentally confirmed in various settings (see e.g. \cite{carroll2020,tanaka2019,Yam_2016} for the details of the edge of chaos).
-However, to our knowledge, there are no theoretical guarantees or mathematical proofs for the edge of chaos.
+In \cite{toyoizumi2011}, the edge of chaos is theoretically studied for recurrent neural networks.
+However, to the best of our knowledge, rigorous theoretical analyses and mathematical guarantees for the edge of chaos are still very limited.

 Recently, it has been reported that the performance of reservoir computing can be improved without the edge of chaos.
 Specifically, Goto, Nakajima and Notsu \cite{goto2021twin} studied reservoir computing with the Navier-Stokes equation as a reservoir and showed that the optimal computational performance is achieved near the critical Reynolds number for the Hopf bifurcation.
-In light of this recent study, we propose the edge of bifurcation, which is a generalization of the edge of chaos, and means that the performance gets better when the dynamical system undergoes some bifurcations (e.g. Hopf bifurcation).
+In light of this recent study, we propose \textit{the edge of bifurcation}, which is a generalization of the edge of chaos, and it means that the performance gets better when the dynamical system undergoes some bifurcations (e.g. Hopf bifurcation).

 In this paper, we tackle the theoretical analysis of the edge of bifurcation and aim to provide mathematical insights in this topic.
 For this purpose, we focus on the Kuramoto model as a reservoir, which is the most typical mathematical model for synchronization phenomena.
 Recently, reservoir computing with the Kuramoto model has been studied numerically (see \cite{Wang2022,zuo2023self}), but its potential has not yet been fully clarified, and there is a lack of theoretical results on its properties.
 The purpose of this paper is to theoretically clarify the approximation ability of reservoir computing with the Kuramoto model and to provide mathematical insights on the edge of bifurcation for reservoir computing.